tymek300/Selene.io/README.md

   - Mail: github@test.com
   - Password: Gittest123_

   Then you need to open `user profile` and click `admin dashboard` button to access dashboard.
-You can manage all shop `staff`.
+You can manage all shop `stuff`.

 ## 5. License